 The following terms are agreed to between you (the “client”) and JPG Legal LLC (the “law firm”).
+Please print this page and/or download it for your records.

 1. All advance fees and reimbursements are fully refundable until services are rendered.
 The client is entitled to a refund of money for services not yet rendered, at any time during the process.
 If services have only partially been rendered, the client is entitled to a reasonable partial refund.